 45. Whitworth University

-Whitworth University will present its Christmas Festival, “Ring Out Your Joy!
-Peace to the World Is Given!” at Martin Woldson Theater on Saturday, December 12 and Sunday, December 13.
+Whitworth University will present its annual Christmas Festival at Martin Woldson Theater on Saturday, December 9 and Sunday, December 10.
 The concert is given by over 120 student performers including members of the Whitworth Choir, Whitworth Women’s Choir, Men’s Chorus, the Chamber Singers, as well as student instrumentalists and student narrators.
 The program will include choral works, readings, and traditional carols for audience and choirs; the performance will be concluded by candlelight, creating an ambiance of Christmas peace.

 44. George Fox University

-George Fox University will present their 2015 Christmas Concert, “Unto Us A Child is Born,” on Friday, December 11 through Sunday, December 13 at Bauman Auditorium.
+George Fox University will present their 2017 Christmas Concert, “Glory to God in the Highest,” on Friday, December 8 through Sunday, December 10 at Bauman Auditorium.
 Over 80 student musicians including the Concert Choir, Chorale, and Festival Orchestra will perform traditional Christmas carols.
 In addition to festive music, the productions will include narration, congregational singing, and Scripture reading.
 George Fox University is a Christian liberal arts and sciences university located in the lush Willamette Valley in the quaint college town of Newberg, Oregon.

 43. Biola University

-Join students from Biola University on Friday, December 4 and Saturday, December 5 at 7:30 p.m. for the “Peace on Earth” Christmas Festival.
+Join students from Biola University on Friday, December 1 and Saturday, December 2 at 7:30 p.m. for the “Hope of the World” Christmas Festival.
 Featuring an array of sacred music, Scripture and pageantry, the show features over 200 musicians from the Biola Conservatory of Music as well as student actors from Biola Youth Theater.
 The festival will be held at the La Mirada Theatre for the Performing Arts, which has been hailed by the Los Angeles Times as “one of the best Broadway-style houses in Southern California.”